IQGeo/utils-vscode/README.md

 ## Release Notes

+### 1.0.24

+-   Improvements to Update and Pull commands from utils-project-update.

 ### 1.0.23

 -   Added experiemental features for searching and code navigation from the editor tooltip and with code lens actions.